 - Conduct internet research, track and report out on data

-- Work on a long-term project covering an identified topic about the Global Network that results in the production of a document (guide, toolkit, etc.) intended to help the Safe Kids network.
+- Work on a long-term project covering an identified topic about the Network that results in the production of a document (guide, toolkit, etc.) intended to help the Safe Kids Network.

 - Perform a variety of administrative tasks, as assigned.

 - Strong organizational skills, accuracy and attention to detail